Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 This helps with specific search queries by identifying those factors when someone searches for a particular location or, for instance, the start date and time of an event that your business is hosting.
 This is of particular use to places like concert venues and similar businesses

-The great thing about structured data markup for SEO in eCommerce is that you can be selective to highlight particular products at a particular time.
-As an example, a fashion site can highlight items that are going on sale and they will be tagged as relevant when users search.
+The great thing about structured data for SEO in eCommerce is that you can be selective to highlight particular products at a particular time.

-You can then add that data to your snippet including the sale price versus the original price and the available sizes, colors, etc. This is all part of a successful marketing and SEO strategy.
+You can then add that structured data to your snippet including the sale price versus the original price and the available sizes, colors, etc. This is all part of a successful marketing and SEO strategy.

 Whereas keywords help with search relevance once a piece is identified, microdata helps categorize content so that it can be identified in the first place.
 You can even layer structured data markups so that your content can apply to multiple queries in the same space.